Moo-Ack-Productions/MCprep/README.md

 ### Meshswap:
 - **Purpose:** To automatically swap in extra assets such as 3D grass, light emitting torches and lamps, and so forth.
 Note that all the objects to be swapped in are in the blend file part of this download.
 Also note that swapping is done based on the name of the material.
 If you are unsure why your object is not swapping in, check the material name matches the counterpart object/material in the meshSwap.blend file.
-Note it can search for both appendable objects as well as groups, containing particles and so forth.
+Note it can search for both append-able objects as well as groups, containing particles and so forth.
 Modifiers on the mesh in the original file will be brought over, so notice for example how the tall grass when replaced will be "pre-simulated" as it has displacement modifiers setup already with animation.
 - **Step 0:** By default this is already done for you; set the MeshSwap blend path to the "mcprep_meshSwap.blend" or custom blend file, and make sure the world export has blocks of size 1m (100cm).
 - **Step 1:** Select the objects that you wish to be meshSwapped.
 Swappable objects are determined *automatically* based on the contents of the blend file selected above.
 If an object is not found or swappable, it will just be skipped - no harm done by "overselecting" (so select all objects to make sure everything that can be swapped gets swapped!)
 - **Step 2:** Press Mesh Swap (there will be a small delay, meshswapping large areas such as fields of grass may take awhile).